iskendria-pub/iskendria/README.md

 The system will then set remaining properties as follows:

 * The id is generated.
 * The creation time and the modification time are set to the current time according to the host preparing the command to be sent to the blockchain.
+See AX-5500.
 * The hash is calculated from the PDF text.
 * The manuscript format should be set to PDF.
 * A new manuscript thread is created with the manuscript included as the first item.
 * The version number is set to 1.
 * The status is set to INIT.
 * When the person signing the transaction is also in the list of authors, set didSign=true for that AuthorInfo.
-* The list of reviews, the volume, the first page and the last page are made empty.
+* The volume id, the first page and the last page are made empty.

 AX-1550: The Client tool should allow every author of a manuscript to submit a new version, provided that the status is not PUBLISHED or ASSIGNED.
 The following information should be included: